Betancourt v. Trinitas Hospital: Law and ethics

 According to Sam Germana, vice president and general counsel for Trinitas, the hospital's ethics committee met multiple times to evaluate Betancourt's case.
 "Our doctors usually err on the side of doing anything," he told the press.
 "It's extremely rare when they say 'enough is enough, we're just keeping organs alive."
 At the time of the committee meetings, Betancourt's care had directly cost the hospital, by its own estimate, $1.6 million.

 The case had become a cause célèbre for both supporters and opponents of the right of patients, and their surrogate decision-makers, to choose whether to discontinue life-sustaining medical treatment.
 Among those who had taken the hospital's side are the New Jersey Hospital Association, the Medical Society of New Jersey, and the Catholic Healthcare Partnership of New Jersey.
-These organizations have argued that unconscious, elderly, or terminally ill patients do not have an "unfettered" right to choose whether their lives will be sustained.
+The organizations argued that unconscious, elderly, or terminally ill patients do not have an "unfettered" right to choose whether their lives will be sustained.
 They also argued that hospitals have a duty to conserve their limited resources for all patients.

-The family has received support from a prominent authority on medical futility, Thaddeus Mason Pope, and conservative commentator Wesley J. Smith.
-Smith has written: "If the hospital won the case, doctors and bioethicists would, in effect, have been given the right to declare that the life of a patient diagnosed in a PVS is futile, and once that principle became well established in law and medical ethics, such ad hoc health care rationing wouldn’t end with catastrophically ill people such as this patient."
+The family received support from a prominent authority on medical futility, Thaddeus Mason Pope, and the conservative commentator Wesley J. Smith.
+Smith wrote: "If the hospital won the case, doctors and bioethicists would, in effect, have been given the right to declare that the life of a patient diagnosed in a PVS is futile, and once that principle became well established in law and medical ethics, such ad hoc health care rationing wouldn't end with catastrophically ill people such as this patient."

-In explaining its reasoning for dismissing the case as moot, the court stated:
+In explaining its reasoning for dismissing the case as moot, the Court stated: